Phorklift/phorklift/README.md

 Lua is simple and powerful.
-Correspondingly, h2tpd's configuration is always short and clear for most cases, while it can also provide powerful description capabilities for some pecific cases.
+Correspondingly, h2tpd's configuration is always short and clear for most cases, while it can also provide powerful description capabilities for some specific cases.

 In order to highlight h2tpd configuration's feature, the examples in the following sections mainly show the usage of Lua's function and look a bit